spring-io/dataflow.spring.io/content/documentation/pages/2-concepts/1-architecture.md

 #### Streams with Sources, Processors and Sinks

-Spring Cloud Stream's defines the concept of a binding interface that encapsulates in code a message exchange pattern, namely what are the applications inputs and outputs.
+Spring Cloud Stream defines the concept of a binding interface that encapsulates in code a message exchange pattern, namely what are the applications inputs and outputs.
 Several binding interfaces are provided by Spring Cloud Stream that correspond to the follow common message exchange contracts:

 - `Source`: Message producer to a destination